RayFoulk/SmallStack/Documents/DesignFCH12.md

 - ACC Octet 3 is discarded.
     - This is done by bypassing Octet 3 before the BarrelShifter
     - And asserting the SH/RO line (Rotate Mode)
-- Assembler will support a higher level 'load' command
+- Assembler will support a higher level 'load' command (lda)
-    - Given some label:, support 'load label'
+    - Given some label:, support 'lda label'
     - To facilitate labels & subroutine calls
     - assembler will replace with 4 sequential lol operations
 - Labels themselves are also supported by the assembler